-This seating chart indicates the locations in the U.S. Bank Main Stage theater that are reserved for our patrons using wheelchairs.
-Wheelchair seating locations in the Ellyn Bye Studio will be determined by the flexible seating configuration that is used for individual productions.
+The seating charts indicates the locations in the U.S. Bank Main Stage and Ellyn Bye Studio that are reserved for our patrons using wheelchairs.

 Audio Description is the art of talking pictorially, or becoming a "verbal camera lens" to enable audience members who are blind or have low vision to hear descriptions of actions, body language, lights, costumes, scenery and other aspects of the production not conveyed by voices from the stage.